hwayne/tlacli/README.md

 ## Setup

-You need Java and Python 3.7.
-There's no package yet; in the meantime, clone it and run `pip install -e .` This will be updated as I learn more about making python packages.
+Just run `pip install tlacli`.
+You will need Java and Python 3.7.

 The `requirements.txt` is only needed for testing.